yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/txn_show.md

 ## Semantics

-Supports both Serializable and Snapshot Isolation using the PostgreSQL isolation level syntax of `SERIALIZABLE` and `REPEATABLE READS` respectively.
+Supports both Serializable and Snapshot Isolation using the PostgreSQL isolation level syntax of `SERIALIZABLE` and `REPEATABLE READ` respectively.
 Even `READ COMMITTED` and `READ UNCOMMITTED` isolation levels are mapped to Snapshot Isolation.

 ### TRANSACTION ISOLATION LEVEL

 Show the current transaction isolation level.

-The `TRANSACTION ISOLATION LEVEL` returned is either `SERIALIZABLE` or `REPEATABLE READS`.
-In YugabyteDB, the `READ COMMITTED` and `READ UNCOMMITTED` of PostgreSQL are mapped to `REPEATABLE READS`.
+The `TRANSACTION ISOLATION LEVEL` returned is either `SERIALIZABLE` or `REPEATABLE READ`.
+In YugabyteDB, the `READ COMMITTED` and `READ UNCOMMITTED` of PostgreSQL are mapped to `REPEATABLE READ`.

 ## See also